 On our site you will find both session and persistent cookies on our website.
 The names of the cookies that we use on our website, and the purposes for which they are used, are set out below:

 We need to recognise a computer when a user visits our website.
 This helps us to track users as they navigate the website.
 Part of this means we also try to improve the website’s usability, prevent fraud and improve the security of the website.
 We do/will personalise the website for each user by target advertisements which may be of particular interest to specific users.
 The cookies validate users and their sessions.

-Our analytics service provider generates statistical and other information about website use by means of cookies.
-We use a blend of two different analytic streams.
+Analytic service provider generate statistical data about website use.
+A blend of two different analytic streams are used.
 The information generated relating to our website is used to create reports about the use of our website.

 In Internet Explorer you can block cookies using the cookie handling override settings available by clicking “Tools”, “Internet Options”, “Privacy” and then “Advanced”;

 In Firefox you can block all cookies by clicking “Tools”, “Options”, “Privacy”, selecting “Use custom settings for history” from the drop-down menu, and unticking “Accept cookies from sites”.

 In Chrome (version 52), you can block all cookies by accessing the “Customise and control” menu, and clicking “Settings”, “Show advanced settings” and “Content settings”, and then selecting “Block sites from setting any data” under the “Cookies” heading.